 - Place your child’s diaper bag or a small toy in the front seat to serve as a constant, visible reminder of you child’s presence in the car.

-- Place your purse, briefcse or other personal item in the back wth the child to give you an additional reason to check the back seat.
+- Place your purse, briefcse or other personal item in the back with the child to serve as an additional reason to check the back seat.

-- Ask your childcare provider to call you if your child does not show up for childcare as scheduled.
+- Ask your babysitter or childcare provider to call you if your child hasn’t arrived as scheduled.

 - Try to plan ahead when you have errands.
 Run errands when your spouse, trusted neighbor or friend can watch your child.

-- Remember to use drive-through convenience provide by banks, dry cleaners, phamacies, restaurants and other businesses.
+- Remember to use the drive-through convenience provided by banks, dry cleaners, phamacies, restaurants & other businesses.

-- When a child is missing, check vehicles and trunks immediately.
+- When a child is missing, check vehicles & trunks immediately.

 - If you see an unnattended child in a car, call 911 immediately.

-Preventing Child Deaths in Missouri-The Missouri Child Fatality Review Program Annual Report for 2010 *See page 36 regarding Keeping Children Safe In & Around Motor Vehicles.
+Preventing Child Deaths in Missouri-The Missouri Child Fatality Review Program Annual Reports *See page 36 of the STAT 2011 Annual Report regarding Keeping Children Safe In & Around Motor Vehicles.